Thermal radiation

 - incandescent lightbulbs are wires that glow when given mains voltage, and continue glowing for a while.

-- it's mainly contrasted with luminescence, which is roughly the "light for any other reason" category (and contains a handful of specific reasons).
+- incandescent lighting is perhaps mainly contrasted with luminescence, which is roughly the "light for any other reason" category (and contains a handful of specific reasons).

 If you wanted a "all things that happen at high temperature" view, there are some further things to list, such as thermionic emission.